geryoung/mssql-stream/README.md

 when use [node-mssql](https://github.com/patriksimek/node-mssql) to traverse a table of MSSQL Server database, you may face the `back-pressure` problem if data is very big. `node-mssql` does not support the pause and resume in stream now.

-## why mssql-stream
+## why mssqlstream
-use `mssql-stream` you can fetch all the data row by row, with pause and resume. when the row is coming, pause the stream, after comsume the row, resume the stream in a callback or resume the stream direct.
+use `mssqlstream` you can fetch all the data row by row, with pause and resume. when the row is coming, pause the stream, after comsume the row, resume the stream in a callback or resume the stream direct.

-## how to use mssql-stream
+## how to use mssqlstream
 1. it is not a real stream, and there are about 1000 rows cached.
 2. the table must have a (unique and int) field.
-3. `mssql-stream` is only support fetch all the data from table, 'SELECT WHERE' or other queries is not supported.
+3. `mssqlstream` is only support fetch all the data from table, 'SELECT WHERE' or other queries is not supported.

-## what is in mssql-stream
+## what is in mssqlstream
 1. get the range of (unique and int) field.
 2. fetch first 1000 rows by specific the (unique and int) field.
 3. after these 1000 rows consumed, fetch next 1000 rows